s-laugh/GCDS.NetTemplate/README.md

 builder.Services.AddRazorTemplateServices(typeof(InternalAppTemplate)) // for Razor projects
 ```

 Option 2.
 Use a different template for a contoller/page or action by applying a `TemplateType` attribute.
-This Will take precidence over other defaults if set.
+This Will take precidence over other defaults.

 ```csharp
 [TemplateType(typeof(InternalAppTemplate))]
 public IActionResult Index() / public class IndexModel : PageModel
 ```

-Option 3.
-Use the template on only some contollers (**MVC only**) by not registering the service globally in the `Program.cs` and adding a ServiceFilter to the controler that should use it.
+Option 3. (**MVC only**) Use the template on only some contollers by not registering the service globally in the `Program.cs` and adding a ServiceFilter to the controler that should use it.

 ```csharp
 // Program.cs